spacotto/Born2beRoot/README.md

 >[!NOTE]
 >Find out more about VirtualBox [here](https://github.com/spacotto/Born2beRoot/blob/main/srcs/virtualbox-vs-utm.md).

-## Downloading and Installing VirtualBox
-**Note:** This section is a work in progress and will be updated soon.

 # Selecting an Operating System
 **Note:** This section is a work in progress and will be updated soon.